Stenstromen/gomtastsflare/README.md

-  completion  Generate the autocompletion script for the specified shell create      Create required DNS records and Nginx configuration help        Help about any command update      Update DNS Records and/or Nginx Configuration verify      Verify DNS Records and Web server Configuration
+  completion  Generate the autocompletion script for the specified shell create      Create required DNS records and Nginx configuration help        Help about any command report      Read report file and print to stdout update      Update DNS Records and/or Nginx Configuration verify      Verify DNS Records and Web server Configuration